 You are expected to attend all the lectures and classes scheduled for each of the core and elective courses.
 You will need to set aside considerable amount of time for preparation, reading, group work, project work, private study, completion of assignments and revision for exams.
 The pace at which individuals work will obviously vary, but as a general rule of thumb, students will need to put in two to three hours of work outside of the classroom for every hour spent in the formal sessions.

 You will have to set aside about S$6,500-S$8,000 for travelling, accommodation and living expenses.
 We will assist you in visa application, travel and accommodation arrangements.
 Part-time students are required to have their employers' consent to undertake the final term of 7 weeks at Carnegie-Mellon University before confirming acceptance into the programme.
 Please indicate on the application form should there be any difficulties in getting your employer's consent.

 Fees & Scholarship

-No, the CPF Board does not allow CPF to be used for graduate programmes.
+No, the CPF Board does not allow your CPF to be used for our graduate programmes.

 Graduates from our MFE programme work primarily in the financial services industry.
 Careers vary but usually revolve around risk management, quantitative asset management, product structuring, quantitative trading, quantitative research, financial information technology as well as other areas in high-technology finance.
 Employers include investment banks, commercial banks, financial consultants, financial and database software suppliers, financial regulators, treasure and finance departments of MNCs, exchanges and energy companies.